jnrslm3/imdb-movie-scraper/README.md

 🎬 IMDb Movie Scraper

-A simple and interactive Python CLI tool that fetches top-rated IMDb movies by year, genre, and range.
-Built using requests and BeautifulSoup, this project provides a clean example of web scraping, input validation, and CLI design.
+IMDb Movie Scraper is a Python CLI tool that retrieves top-rated movies from IMDb based on year, genre, and range.
+Built with requests and BeautifulSoup, it provides a reliable and interactive command-line experience.

-⭐ Features
+🚀 Features

-🔎 Search by criteria

-Year (1950 → current year)

-Genre (with fuzzy matching suggestions)

-Result count (1–25)

-⚙️ Robust IMDb scraping

-Uses real browser headers
+🔹 Fetch movies by year, genre, and range (1–25)

+🔹 Interactive CLI with input validation and confirmation

-Extracts movie titles and ratings
+🔹 Displays movie titles and IMDb ratings

-Handles missing ratings gracefully
+🔹 Handles missing ratings gracefully

-🤝 Interactive experience

-Guided input prompts

-Full validation for all fields

-Easy “search again” loop

-Clear and readable output formatting

-🧹 Clean code structure
+🔹 Clean and modular Python code structure (main.py, scrapper.py, inputs.py)

-main.py
-scrapper.py
-inputs.py
+🛠 Technologies

+Python 3.10+

+Requests — HTTP client

+BeautifulSoup4 — HTML parser

+Difflib — fuzzy genre matching

 📦 Installation

-Clone the repository:

 git clone https://github.com/your-username/imdb-movie-scraper.git
 cd imdb-movie-scraper

-Install dependencies:

 pip install requests beautifulsoup4

-🚀 How to Run
+🎮 Usage

-Start the program:
+Run the program:

 python main.py

-Follow the CLI prompts:
+Follow the prompts:

-Enter a year: 2008
+Enter a year: 2014
-Enter a genre (or '?' for help): war
+Enter a genre (or '?' for help): sci-fi
 Enter a range (1–25): 10
 Are these correct? (y/n): y